 George J Roper

-George is a civil litigator with a broad range of experience.
+George is a civil litigator focusing on complex commercial disputes.
 He secures effective, cost-efficient outcomes for his clients by following one cardinal rule: “Always do your best for the client.”

 George’s practice is centred on commercial litigation.
-He has appeared in all three levels of court in British Columbia, and regularly appears in the Supreme Court of British Columbia.
-George advises and represents clients across a wide range of industries, including real estate developers, commercial landlords, financial institutions, leasing companies, and governmental authorities.
+He regularly appears in the Supreme Court of British Columbia and has conducted appeals.
+George advises and represents clients across a wide range of industries, including real estate and resort developers, commercial landlords, port authorities, financial institutions, and insurance companies.

 George has acted or assisted senior counsel in both court proceedings and arbitrations involving: